zulip/zulip/docs/development/setup-advanced.md

 ## Installing directly on Windows 10 with WSL 2

-Zulip's development environment is most easily setup on Windows using the [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about) installation method described here.
+Zulip's development environment is most easily set up on Windows using the [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about) installation method described here.